What is a BOM in PCB Design?

 - Footprint: This is the name of the physical CAD footprint used by the part.
 For instance, C27 could be using a CAD footprint named “CAP-1206”.

-Usually the is organized by the value of the comment element.
-The other core elements that are associated with it would then be included on the same line.
-As an example, let’s take the core element values from above, and demonstrate a small one-line report:
+Usually the BOM is organized by comment with the other core elements that are associated with it are included next to it on the same line.
+As an example, let’s take the core element values from above and demonstrate a small one-line report:

 Comment: Description: Designator: Footprint: